Everything We Know About Saudi Oil Attacks and the Escalating Crisis in the Gulf

 The president and his administration have remained steadfast in their support for bin Salman, the Saudi regime, and its brutal intervention in Yemen’s civil war, despite growing opposition among U.S. lawmakers and allies, which reached a tipping point after Trump shrugged off the gruesome assassination of Saudi dissident and Washington Post columnist Jamal Khashoggi inside a Saudi consulate in Turkey last year.

-Trump bluster and threats of war
+Trump’s threats of war and the congressional response

 On Sunday, President Trump began to escalate the rhetoric, tweeting that the U.S. has “reason to believe we know” the source of the attack and that forces are “locked and loaded” once that source is verified by the Saudis.